LHCquarks/UniNotes/Comp/COMP1521/Operating Systems/Files.md

 | fd       | the file descriptor to write to |
 | buf      | the buffer to write from        |
 | count    | how many bytes to write         |
-and returns the number of bytes were actually writen
+Returns the number of bytes actually written (memory might be full)
 ### Dup2
 `Dup2` duplicates the contents a file into another file.
 The signature is: